duncan/dev/public/software/interviews/tripping-over-my-own-ego.md

 I’ve had three code interviews in the last few months.
 In the first two, I did so badly that I lost any chance for the job, despite doing well on the other interviews.
 In other words, I bombed.

-_“Seriously?”_ you might ask. _“You’ve been doing this how long, and you had a hard time with some code interviews?“_
+_“Seriously?”_ you might ask. _“You’ve been doing this how long, and you had a hard time with some code interviews?”_

 Sadly, I’m embarrassed to admit; it seems yes.